xwp/engineering-best-practices/_includes/markdown/Structure.md

 #### General Notes

+Each theme/plugin/site repo should include a copy of the [wp-dev-lib](https://github.com/xwp/wp-dev-lib) submodule, along with the config files for PHPCS, JSHint, JSCS, Travis CI, and other tools.
+Follow the [readme](https://github.com/xwp/wp-dev-lib#readme) for installation and configuration instructions.

-Every project, whether it includes Composer-managed dependencies or not, _should_ contain a `composer.json` file defining the project so it can in turn be pulled in to _other_ projects via Composer.
+Every project, whether it includes Composer-managed dependencies or not, can contain a `composer.json` file defining the project so it can in turn be pulled in to other projects via Composer.
 For example:

 ```json
 {